By continuing to read this article, you agree to double-check with the concerned establishments for the latest updates.

 Assisi and Cortona Tour

 This tour is something we really wanted to do but weren’t able to because of time and budget reasons.
-Klook’s version of this tour will take you to Assisi, a medieval city which is now a UNESCO World Heritage Site.
+The link below will direct you to a tour package that will take you to Assisi, a medieval city which is now a UNESCO World Heritage Site.
 Here you’ll get to see the Basilica of San Francesco and learn about the life of St. Francis of Assisi.

 You’ll also get to admire the town of Cortona and the view of the Tuscan countryside along the way.